jonnonz1/nz-statute-book/acts/public/1964/burial-and-cremation-act-1964.md

 (3) On the production of a copy of a vesting notice, the Registrar-General of Land must register the notice under the Land Transfer Act 2017 and, if the case so requires, must issue a record of title under that Act in the name of the individual, body corporate, or local authority for the land so vested.

 ### 45D Crematoria situated within reopened cemeteries or burial grounds
-(1) In any case where a closed crematorium is situated within the boundaries of a cemetery or burial ground that is to be reopened, the Minister, if satisfied that the appropriate consent has been obtained under the Resource Management Act 1991, may specify, in the reopening order or in any later notice in the Gazette, whether or not the closed crematorium is to be reopened.
+(1) In any case where a closed crematorium is situated within the boundaries of a cemetery or burial ground that is to be reopened, the Minister, if satisfied that the appropriate consent has been obtained under the Natural and Built Environment Act 2023, may specify, in the reopening order or in any later notice in the Gazette, whether or not the closed crematorium is to be reopened.
 (2) The Minister may make such other provision as the Minister thinks fit for the future control, management, and use of the reopened crematorium.

 ## Part 7 — General provisions